PhrozenByte/jQuery-Prettify/README.md

 Usage
 -----
 Just download the sourcecode, upload the file to your webspace and load it.
 Obviously [jQuery](http://jquery.com/) and [google-code-prettify](https://code.google.com/p/google-code-prettify/) is required and must be loaded, too.
+The same applies to [jQuery-XPath](https://github.com/PhrozenByte/jQuery-XPath).
 ```html
 <script type="text/javascript" src="js/jquery.prettify.js"></script>
 ```